conorgilmer/electionanalysis/bounce/README.md

 Use in Australia, and anumber of other juristicions, and defeated in a Referendum in the UK.
 Is another attempt at providing a proportional system of voting.

 # Bounce - Seat Bonus from Ireland and UK Elections
++ Bootstrap Web for UK and Ireland Bonus graphs using phpMyGraph
 + Irish Elections since 1932
 + UK Elections since 1992